 - 7.1 Standard Workweek.
-The standard workweek for regular exempt full-time employees is generally forty (40) hours within a consecutive seven (7) day period.
+The standard workweek for regular non-exempt full-time employees is generally forty (40) hours within a consecutive seven (7) day period.
 Exempt employees are expected to work the hours necessary to complete their job duties.
 Different work schedules and workweeks may be established by an employee's Manager to meet job assignments and provide necessary Employer services. - 7.2 Alternative Regular Work Schedules.
 Alternative regular work schedules may be requested by an employee and are subject to agreement with their supervisor.
 Regular schedules beginning before 7 am or ending after 6 pm are considered alternative work schedules.
+Volunteers may be sought for alternative schedule needs.
+Volunteer opportunities will be presented via email.

 Employees may be required to work an alternative schedule on short notice due to a weather emergency event or other similar unexpected emergency events.
 For classifications not normally assigned to emergency events, volunteers will be sought first.
-When an employee works prior to 7 am or after 6 pm, the employee can arrange to flex their schedule with their supervisor within the following two (2) weeks.
+When an employee works prior to 7 am or after 6 pm, the employee can arrange to flex their schedule with their supervisor within the same workweek.